Hat Creek, How Do I Fish This

 A 4WD vehicle isn’t required but is a good option.
 This road is easily missed if you are driving southbound on La Porte Road.
 With the road being steep and the access being difficult to see I will often drive past in on purpose and loop back around.
 There is a mild hike to get down to the river so be prepared to do some hiking.

-There are more access points lower in the canyon that I am aware of however they are all trails such as the Pacific Crest trail and Fingerboard trail.
+There are more access points lower in the canyon that I am aware of such as the Pacific Crest trail and Fingerboard trail however I have yet to trek these paths.

 Seasons